sytac/slush-fast/docs/cliOptions.md

-## Command line options
+## Command line defaults

-For now the following options are available given that you use gulp directly.
+For now the following defaults are available given that you use gulp directly.
 This will require you to have gulp installed.

 Use `gulp dev` in lieu of `npm run dev`